codeflowap/multi-agent-agentkit/README.md

 This typically means network.state.data was undefined or npsSummary/topProducts were not yet set in network.state.kv.

-Verify src/network/tomasNetwork.ts initializes defaultState: new State<TomasState>({}).
+Verify src/network/sunCoreNetwork.ts initializes defaultState: new State<SunCoreState>({}).

 Confirm your tools (getNPSInsights.ts, getProductInsights.ts) are correctly using (network.state as any).kv.set("key", value) to save data.

-Ensure your agents (marketingSME.ts) and router (tomasRouter.ts) are correctly reading data using (network.state as any).kv.get("key").
+Ensure your agents (marketingSME.ts) and router (sunCoreRouter.ts) are correctly reading data using (network.state as any).kv.get("key").

 TypeError: network.state.kv.entries is not a function:

 This is a debug logging issue, not a core functional one.
 It happens if network.state.kv is a plain object, not a Map.
-The provided src/router/tomasRouter.ts should already have the fix to correctly JSON.stringify a plain object.
+The provided src/router/sunCoreRouter.ts should already have the fix to correctly JSON.stringify a plain object.

 ⚠️ We detected that you have multiple steps with the same ID. ...
 Code: AUTOMATIC_PARALLEL_INDEXING: